Commercial Bank Definition

 The main difference between a commercial and retail bank is that commercial bank does not do transactions directly with consumers they firstly concerned with collecting deposits and then lending to business but the retail bank does transactions directly with consumers.

 The commercial bank provides banking products and services to the corporation, any institutes, or sometimes the government.
-Whereas retail banking offers banking products and services to the individual customer.
+In comparison, retail banking offers banking products and services to individual customers.

 Points to Note